some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The SOME/IP-SD on the server shall delete the subscription, if a relevant SOME/IP error is received after sending the push-message.
+The SOME/IP-SD on the server shall delete the subscription, if a relevant SOME/IP error is received after sending a event or notification event.

+The error includes but is not limited to not being able to reach the communication partner and errors of the TCP connection.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_437